Free guide · Hospital discharge

 Hospital social worker · today

-Request an ACAT assessment in hospital
+Request an aged care assessment in hospital (still often called ACAT)

 Hospital social worker or ACAT · within 48 hours